TurboWarp/extensions/docs/Corbnorb/noise.md

 1. [create noise](#createNoise)
 2. [get noise](#getNoise)

-Although the [get noise](#getNoise) block has 3D coordinates, you can use just X and Y if you want 2D noise
+Although the [get noise](#getNoise) block has 3D coordinates, leave the Z value blank to use 2D noise instead, which should run roughly twice as fast

 ### Create Noise <a name="createNoise"></a>